How to test encoder stability

-Push your computer to the limits before your next live event
+Push your encoder to the limits before your next live event

-The article will help you test the stability of your live encoder.
-If the hardware your are testing is defect, these tests can help you find out.
+This article will help you test the stability of your live encoder.
+If the hardware you are testing is faulty or partially faulty, these tests will reveal this.

-Below is a list of software that Copenhagen Streaming use when stress testing live encoders:
+Below is a list of the software that Copenhagen Streaming uses when stress testing live encoders:

 • MemTest86